Usage Guide

 Step 2: Implementing the Circuits

 Next, use email-verifier.circom from the zk-email/circuits package to create your zk circuit to verify the DKIM signature.
+You should use our Twitter circuit guide as a reference.

 To set up your own circuit for the email-verifier, you can follow these steps: